 I was a Cub Scout, maybe 7 or 8, and we had just returned from an overnight camping trip from somewhere at a nearby camp.
-Must have been owned by the Methodist Church, I don’t know, but while we were there, I became cognizant of an oddity going on at the same time we were camping.
+Must have been owned by the First United Methodist Church in Cheraw, I don’t know, but while we were there, I became cognizant of an oddity going on at the same time we were camping.

 Some of the men were cooking entire pigs over coals.
-To a young mind this was quite a curiosity, but not one that necessarily occupied that fleeting attention span for more than a few minutes and I was back off to playing with my troop.
+To a young mind, this was quite a curiosity, but not one that necessarily occupied that fleeting attention span for more than a few minutes and I was back off, playing with my troop.

-Anyway, at some point, I run into the church’s kitchen, I’m all alone, and sitting on a low counter I find myself looking into a big silver chaffing dish full of BBQ.
+Anyway, at some point, I run into the church’s kitchen, I’m all alone, and sitting on a low counter I find myself looking into a big silver chafing dish full of BBQ.

 I reached in slowly, looking around to make sure I wouldn’t be caught, and put a pinch into my mouth.

 Literally, this was one of life’s moments of epiphany.
 Light shined brighter, a knowing look of realization must have crossed my face, and I found heaven in a church kitchen.

 Later, I would understand what it was that I tasted: whole hog BBQ cooked over glowing embers, mopped and served with a vinegar-pepper sauce.